microsoft/az-ml-realtime-score/README.md

 1. Start the Jupyter notebook server:
 	```
 	jupyter notebook

+You may also use the .ci/azure-pipeline.yml to configure a CI/CD build for your repostitory.
+Follow the directions provided within the pipeline.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a